-Senior Responsible Officer: Dr Rhodri Llwyd Morgan, Pro Vice-Chancellor, Welsh Language and Culture and External Engagement
+Chair: Dr Rhodri Llwyd Morgan, Director, Welsh Language and Culture and External Engagement

 Dr Morgan is a member of the Project Board and the University Executive Team.
 He will be supported by a range of skill sets that already exist within the organisation, including the Director of Estates Development, the Director of Finance, together with a dedicated Project Director assigned to the project in line with the University’s other Major Projects.

 Jim O’Rourke, Old College Project Manager

 Towards the end of 2017, Jim O’Rourke was appointed as manager of the Old College project.

 An Aber alum and a former Chief Executive of Urdd Gobaith Cymru, Jim set up a project management consultancy in 2004.

 He has worked on a number of high profile developments in Wales including the Urdd’s role in the Wales Millennium Centre and the £6m redevelopment of Nant Gwrtheyrn, and has provided consultant support to a range of heritage organisations, charities and local authorities to develop projects, staff teams and business acumen.